 Design Study, DOE, and Optimization

 For simple design problems, you can explore and optimize the behavior of your mechanical system using a combination of intuition, trial-and-error, and brute force.
 As the number of design options increase, however, these methods become ineffective in formulating answers quickly and systematically.
 Varying just one factor at a time does not give you information about the interactions between factors, and trying many different factor combinations can require multiple simulations that leave you with a great deal of output data to evaluate.
-To help remedy these time-consuming tasks, MSC provides planning and analysis tools for running a series of experiments that helps to determine relevant data to analyze, and which automates the entire experimental design process.
+To help remedy these time-consuming tasks, Hexagon (MSC Software) provides planning and analysis tools for running a series of experiments that helps to determine relevant data to analyze, and which automates the entire experimental design process.
 This helps increase the reliability of your conclusions, get you answers faster than trial-and-error or testing factors one at a time, and help you better understand and refine the performance of your mechanical system.

 Customization and Automation

 Time is saved and a broader user audience can be reached by tailoring the analysis environment for specific needs.
 Hexagon’s (MSC Software) motion analysis solutions provide multiple means of automating the model construction, solving, and post-processing activities.
 Model construction can be automated by macros or templates.
 Custom interfaces can be created and incorporated directly into the “off-the-shelf” tool.
 And, powerful industry/application-specific packages are available from Hexagon (MSC Software) and our business partners.